itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 <hr>

 **Change Log**: 12/13/21 v2.3
+- Turbo/Autoclaimer will continue claiming (if enough accounts are loaded) after it has claimed a username already.
 - Swapper has been updated in various ways.
 - If the swap is unsuccessful due to 14 day, or other Instagram blocks, the original username will be reverted back.
 - Faster swaps and increased realiblity